octo-technology/OpenTezos/docs/private/using-blockchain.md

 Public Key: edpkvRZrUoDqw7PpZ5wLHeDDjSLx9e1WJt3tGJKWUbXNt4CQz7tzFA
 ```

-Bob has 0 XTZ since we just created its account, you can verify it.
+Bob has 0 XTZ since we just created his account.

 Now, let's transfer some XTZ from alice to bob with this command: